bjerkio/how/documents/time-tracking.md

 full-time employees, part-time employees, and contractors.
 Time tracking should be done continously, but must be done within 48 hours of work being done.

-Its important that time tracking is done continously, as it is very difficult to remember what you did a week ago.
-If you forget to track your time, you should do it as soon as you remember, and you should make sure to track the time you spent remembering what you did.

 You are responsible for making sure that your time is tracked correctly.

 ## Internal time